Shujun-He/Nucleic-Transformer-WebApp/README.md

 Clone the repo to your local.

 Before everything make sure that wave is ready.
-For instruction on installation: https://h2oai.github.io/wave/docs/installation/
+For instructions on installation: https://h2oai.github.io/wave/docs/installation/

 Start the server with